OJB-Quantum/Qiskit-Metal-to-Litho/README.md

 - Octave/ MATLAB Toolbox for GDSII (public domain: https://github.com/ulfgri/gdsii-toolbox)

 ### Electron- and LASER-beam lithography software:
-- BEAMER (from GenIsys: [usually comes with your lithography equipment])
+- BEAMER (from GenIsys: https://www.genisys-gmbh.com/beamer.html [usually purchased by your lab])

 _________________________________________________________________________________________________________________________________________________
 Some of the code used here are borrowed or inspired from the Qiskit Metal page: